Leirunlin/leirunlin.github.io/_pages/about.md

 ## About Me

-Welcome to My GitHub.io Homepage
+Welcome to My Homepage.
-I'm Runlin Lei (雷润林), a first-year Phd. student at Renmin University of China, advised by Prof. Zhewei Wei.
+I'm Runlin Lei (雷润林), a second-year Ph.D. student at Renmin University of China, advised by Prof. [Zhewei Wei](http://www.weizhewei.com).
+Before my Ph.D. journey, I obtained my Bachelor's degree from Shanghai University of Finance and Economics, advised by Prof. Hongsong Yuan.

 I like sleeping.
 Sleeping is good.
 This is my GitHub homepage.
 Feel free to explore and learn more about me and my projects.